wasp-lang/wasp/web/docs/data-model/operations/actions.md

 ### Using Actions

+#### Using Actions on the client

-To use an Action on the client, you can import it from `wasp/client/operations` and call it directly.
+To call an Action on the client, you can import it from `wasp/client/operations` and call it directly.

+The usage doesn't depend on whether the Action is authenticated or not.
+Wasp authenticates the logged-in user in the background.

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">